wireapp/wire-docs/src/how-to/install/aws-prod.rst

 Using S3 services:

-There are three values in the 'cargohold.config.aws' section of your values.yaml that you need to provide:
+There are three values in the ``cargohold.config.aws`` section of your 'values.yaml' that you need to provide while deploying wire-server:

 * s3Bucket: the name of the S3 bucket you have created.
 * s3Endpoint: the S3 service endpoint cargohold should talk to, to place files in the S3 bucket.
 On AWS, this takes the form of: ``<bucket_name>.s3-<region_name>.amazonaws.com``.